alicewriteswrongs/duolingo-to-anki/README.md

 [anki](https://apps.ankiweb.net/index.html) is nice too!
 Wouldn't it be great if they would play well together?

-Well, now they sort of do.
+Well, now they sort of can.
 This repo contains a little function to scrape all the words you've seen off of Duolingo and dump them into JSON, and a simple node.js script that will translate all the words and write them into a CSV which can be imported into Anki.
 Hooray!